310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Midori sighdrop %}
 *Sigh…*

-Even when the world is filled with bright sunlight, “Tropical Island Troppeys” still won’t come back…
+Even when the world is filled with bright sunlight, ‘Tropical Troppeys’ still won’t come back…

 I feel like there’s an empty hole in my heart… And staying in my room only started to make me imagine all my <em>other</em> beloved mascot characters disappearing, which just made me feel even more depressed…